 “Do I need this app to alert me or send me messages when I’m not using it?”

-If the answer is no, then I’d recommend you turn off Background App Refresh for that specific app.
+If the answer is no, then I’d recommend turning off Background App Refresh for that specific app.
 Go down through the list, and if you’re like me, you’ll only have a select few apps left on by the very end.

 To learn more about this function, Apple’s support article about Multitasking and Background App Refresh has some good information.
 Be aware, however, that support articles on Apple’s website tend to be written from an idealistic perspective, whereas I take a more pragmatic approach.